Setting up fields

 - In Table Filters, click in the Filter column for No.

-- Under Lookup Values you can now see the number of accounts that you've added.
+- On the action bar, click Lookup Values.
+You can now see the number of accounts that you've added.

 Custom fields in the Web Approval Portal